 - Buhalis and Law (2008) mentioned that the destination image is an essential factor in tourists' decision-making process when choosing a destination.
 They argue that the destination image includes characteristics of culture, history, and environment of the place.

-- Andrade and Kastenholz (2018) examined the concept of destination image from the perspectives of tourists and local residents.
-They suggest that the destination image is created from a combination of information and experiences of tourists and local residents, as well as through various media channels.
+- Andrade and Kastenholz (2018) examined the concept of destination image from the perspectives of tourists and residents.
+They suggest that the destination image is created from a combination of information and experiences of tourists and residents, as well as through various media channels.

 Source: Assumed in Andrade et al., 2018.15